|Guess which one is me?|

 Today I was throwing out some magazines and, as I sat and re-read them in their entirety (which is what happens when you decide to throw out magazines) I decided to see how many women were photographed with short hair in the thickest mag.

-I included the adverts and there were SIX images in the whole magazine of people with short hair - one was a man x 2 pix, one was a little girl, one was a woman of colour (or whatever it is one is supposed to say without incurring unintentional offence), one was a reader who hated her hair and the other was the editor.
+I included the adverts and there were SIX images in the whole magazine of people with short hair - one was a man x 2 pix, one was a little girl, one was a woman of colour, one was a reader who hated her hair and the other was the editor.

 Out of all the images I've put up here of myself, none of them have my hair in its natural state.
 So it's time to rectify that.
 And the image you see in this posting is me - pre straighteners, many MANY years ago.
 It's no longer that colour naturally and my jawline is a bit *cough* softer.
 Look at it - not a hint of shine.
 A veritable hirsute black hole for light.
 Ignore the pretty blonde, she's not important to this tale.
 I said IGNORE THE PRETTY BLONDE.